stuartpb/achewatr/README.md

 A site presenting all Achewood strips, columns, and blogs in one clean, unified context.

+Note that **this is the project's only documentation**: the `docs` directory is only so named so that GitHub may serve static assets from it via GitHub Pages, for when the site is down.

 ## Setting up

 Install the devDependencies, then run setup.js with the `mongodb://` URL of your database as the first command line argument to the script.